mindwebs/api-warehouse/README.md

 After you are done, add your name to the [Contribution File](CONTRIBUTION.md).
 You will find more instructions over there.
 After you are done with the above commits, create a Pull Request and wait for the confirmation.

-##### Its Hacktober Fest Time, so abide by their guidelines to get free goodies for yourself.
-Do star this repo, if the contribution counts towards Hacktober Fest.

 #### Spread OpenSource Love!
 Thanks